-Essays and supporting documents must be submitted to email@example.com by Wednesday, June 15, 2016 no later than 6:00pm.
-Incomplete applications and those submitted after the prescribed date and time deadline will be ruled ineligible.
-Winners will be notified at the June 18 closing showcase ceremony.
-If winners are not present they will be notified via email.
+Essays and supporting documents must be submitted to email@example.com by Saturday, 10 June 2017 no later than 6:00pm.
+Incomplete applications and those submitted after the deadline are ineligible.
+Winners will be notified at the 17 June closing showcase ceremony.
+If winners are not present, they will be notified via email.

-- a schedule of his or her first semester’s classes
+- a schedule of his or her first semester classes

 Applicants You Must:

 - Type essay, double-spaced, on one side of white 8 1/2 by 11 inch paper.

 (scan printed essay or save as a PDF and send as an attachment)

 - Answer the essay contest question in a well-organized, well-reasoned essay

 of 500 words (only count the body of the essay).

 - Include standardized citations and a bibliography.
 These are not included

 in the word count (500 or less).
 The World Wide Web should not be the